Asset Entities

 For property assets only:

-• Number of Owners: 1-15 (for Sole and Joint Tenants only)
+- Number of Owners: Used for Sole and Joint Tenants

 Important: These ownership fields are set on the asset itself, not on each ownership relationship.
-See Ownership Methods below.
+See Asset Ownership Methods for the detailed rules.

 Asset Types